 This was my second time using Game Maker and I was a bit lost.
 Even so I kept forward and I learned a lot about it

 - Bugs, a lots of bugs

-I thought that my game had less quantity of bugs, but no, so I spent all the day today to fix it.
+I thought that my game had less quantity of bugs, but no, it had a lot, so I spent all the day of today fixing it.

-I think now the game works properly, however, it surely has some bugs that need to be fixed, so if you find one, please let me know.
+I think now the game works properly, however, it surely has some bugs waiting to be fixed, so if you find one, please let me know.